hannahrbridges/cryoEM_scripts/README.md

 # cryoEM_scripts
 python scripts for single particle cryoEM

-This script was written by Hannah R Bridges with help from ChatGPT for Python3
+Scripts was written by Hannah R Bridges with help from ChatGPT for Python3

+# compatible_box.py

-It finds the best box sizes and particle downsampling to use when you want to merge two single particle cryo-EM datasets of differing pixel sizes.
+This script finds the best box sizes and particle downsampling to use when you want to merge two single particle cryo-EM datasets of differing pixel sizes.
 This is useful if your software can only combine data with exactly the same pixel and box size.

 # Notes on preparing your data for compatible_box.py: